Building Defence-Ready Project Teams

 Australia’s Defence Digital Group (DDG) is responsible for shaping, delivering, and sustaining Defence’s Single Information Environment (SIE)—the integrated ICT ecosystem that underpins Australia’s ability to operate, fight, and win in the digital age.
 DDG provides the secure, dependable computing, communications, and information systems essential to Defence’s intelligence, surveillance, reconnaissance, communications, and command functions.

 The DDG engaged CTO Consulting (CTOC) to provide senior project management expertise for critical Program Hornet initiatives and to strengthen the capabilities of junior Australian Public Service (APS) Project Managers (PMs) through structured mentoring and coaching.
-From the outset, CTOC’s role combined hands-on project delivery with targeted on-the-job mentoring and formal offsite coaching to strengthen Defence’s internal project management capacity.
+CTOC’s role combined hands-on project delivery with targeted on-the-job mentoring and formal offsite coaching to strengthen Defence’s internal project management capacity.

-This integrated approach enhanced delivery maturity across cybersecurity, digital identity, and modern workplace projects, ensured APS staff developed practical, Defence-aligned project management skills, and increased DDG’s overall ability to manage complex digital programs effectively and sustainably.
+This integrated approach enhanced delivery maturity across security, digital identity, and modern workplace projects, ensured APS staff developed practical, Defence-aligned project management skills, and increased DDG’s overall ability to manage complex digital programs effectively and sustainably.

 The CTO Consulting Approach